Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Asymptotic expansions of the Dirichlet-Neumann operator

-Finally, we will deal with $II_3$ and $II_4$.
-To that end, we need to trade the derivatives in $\partial_z$ with derivatives in the horizontal variable by relating the functions with an elliptic problem.
-We introduce the notation
+Lastly, the estimates on $II_3$ and $II_4$ are similar to the estimates on $J_3$ and $J_4$ in the proof of Proposition \ref{prop V[0,b]}.
+In particular, we trade the derivatives in $\partial_z$ with derivatives in the horizontal variable by relating the functions with an elliptic problem.
+We recall the notation \eqref{useful notation}: